vkbo/novelWriter/docs/source/int_introduction.rst

 The main window is split in two, or optionally three, panels.
 The left-most panel contains the project tree and all the documents in your project.
 The second panel is the document editor.
-An optional third panel is a document viewer which can view any document in your project independently of the document editor.
-It is not intended as a preview window, although you can use it for this, but for viewing your notes next to your editor while you're writing.
+An optional third panel is a document viewer which can view any document in your project independently of what is open in the document editor.
+It is not intended as a preview window, although you can use it for this.
+The main purpose of the viewer is for viewing your notes next to your editor while you're writing.

 A second tab is also available on the main window.
 This is the :guilabel:`Outline` tab where the entire novel structure can be displayed, with all the tags and references listed.
 Depending on how you structure your novel documents, this outline can be quite different from your project tree.
-Your project tree lists individual documents, your Outline tree lists the structure of the novel itself in terms of partitions, chapters and scenes as it appears in the text of the documents.
+Your project tree lists individual documents, your Outline tree lists the structure of the novel itself in terms of partitions, chapters and scenes as it appears in the text of those documents.

 .. _Typicons: https://github.com/stephenhutchings/typicons.font